BurakKTopal/PY-NumberRecognitionAI/README.md

 ## Setup
-Clone the repository and run the webserver to see the additional information about this repository.
+Clone the repository and run the <a href="https://github.com/BurakKTopal/PY-NumberRecognitionAI/blob/main/webApplication/webApplication.py">webApplication.py</a> to see the additional information about this repository.

 ## Author